lej333/LinkLy/README.md

 - Support for Docker
 - Support for Azure
 - Support for MySQL, PostGreSQL, and MariaDB
-- Implementation of admin and configuration sections
+- Implementation of other admin and configuration sections
-- Implementation of translations and customs